patch-werk/CoinbasePro-Recurring-Buy/README.md

 # Coinbase Pro Recurring Buy Bot (Buy Top Market Cap Coins Version!)
+THIS READ ME IS NOT YET UPDATED FROM THE ORIGINAL

 Have you ever wanted to automate recurring purchases via Coinbase Pro instead of Coinbase?
 I did too, so I built a Bot to do it!
 The Bot can be setup to make recurring purchases weekly or every X number of days/seconds.
 Funds can be automatically added from your default funding account in Coinbase Pro or from Coinbase.
 Notifications about buys and funding can be sent to a Discord channel via webhook.